*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Mark H. Leff, The Limits of Symbolic Reform: The New Deal and Taxation, 1933–1939 (New York: Cambridge University Press, 1984); Kenneth T. Jackson, Crabgrass Frontier: The Suburbanization of the United States (New York: Oxford University Press, 1985); Sarah T. Phillips, This Land, This Nation: Conservation, Rural America, and the New Deal (New York: Cambridge University Press, 2007). [↩]

-- Kennedy, 267. [↩]
+- Kennedy, Freedom from Fear, 267. [↩]

 - W. Andrew Achenbaum, Old Age in the New Land (Baltimore: Johns Hopkins University Press, 1978); Edwin E. Witte, The Development of the Social Security Act (Madison: University of Wisconsin Press, 1963). [↩]

-- Dan T/.
-Carter, Scottsboro: A Tragedy of the American South (Baton Rouge: Louisiana State University Press, 1969). [↩]
+- Dan T. Carter, Scottsboro: A Tragedy of the American South (Baton Rouge: LSU Press, 1969). [↩]

-- Kennedy, 201. [↩]
+- Kennedy, Freedom from Fear, 201. [↩]

 - Ira Katznelson, When Affirmative Action Was White: An Untold History of Racial Inequality in Twentieth-Century America (New York: Norton, 2005). [↩]

-- George Brown Tindall, The Emergence of the New South, 1913–1945 (Baton Rouge, Louisiana State University Press, 1967).
-491. [↩]
+- George Brown Tindall, The Emergence of the New South, 1913–1945 (Baton Rouge: LSU Press, 1967), 491. [↩]

-- Alice Kessler-Harris, In Pursuit of Equity: Women, Men, and the Quest for Economic Citizenship in 20th Century America (New York: Oxford University Press, 2001); Linda Gordon, Pitied But Not Entitled: Single Mothers and the History of Welfare, 1890–1935 (New York: Free Press, 1994); [↩]
+- Alice Kessler-Harris, In Pursuit of Equity: Women, Men, and the Quest for Economic Citizenship in 20th Century America (New York: Oxford University Press, 2001); Linda Gordon, Pitied but Not Entitled: Single Mothers and the History of Welfare, 1890–1935 (New York: Free Press, 1994). [↩]

 - Alan Brinkley, The End of Reform: New Deal Liberalism in Recession and War (New York: Knopf, 1995). [↩]

-- Lizabeth Cohen, Making a New Deal: Industrial Workers in Chicago, 1919–1939 (New York: Cambridge University Press, 1990); Kristi Andersen, The Creation of a Democratic Majority, 1928–1936 (Chicago: University of Chicago Press, 1979); Caroline Bird, The Invisible Scar (New York: D. McKay Co., 1966). [↩]
+- Cohen, Making a New Deal; Kristi Andersen, The Creation of a Democratic Majority, 1928–1936 (Chicago: University of Chicago Press, 1979); Caroline Bird, The Invisible Scar (New York: McKay, 1966). [↩]

-- Quoted in Studs Terkel, Hard Times: An Oral History of the Great Depression (New York: Pantheon, 1970), 34. [↩]
+- Quoted in Terkel, Hard Times, 34. [↩]